THE SITH ACOLYTE MASK BACK PIECE – STAR WARS 3D PRINT MODEL

 You can scale the model according to your head measurements.
 It is good to make it bigger and then add cushioning to the inside for a snug and comfortable fit.

-We recommend joining the front and back part of the helmet by fabric rubber bands that are glued to the inside by using epoxy.
-That should allow you to stretch it when you put it on, and hold it when you wear it.
+We recommend joining the front and back parts of the helmet with fabric rubber bands that are glued to the inside by using epoxy.
+That should allow you to stretch it when you put it on and hold it when you wear it.

 Do you like the model and don’t have a 3D printer?
 There are lots of people who offer 3D printing services these days.
 Try searching for someone who offers them in your area.

 This fan-made model was brought to life by 3Demon.
 We are a group of modeling and 3D printing enthusiasts based in Prague, Czech Republic.

 Here are some links to our social media where you can join our community or just look at more of our creations: